BranislavBeno/Book-Library-Service/README.md

 2. _*Available books*_.
 This view allows to borrow book.
 3. _*Borrowed books*_.
 This view allows to return book.

-Main page offers also add book into library.
+Main page offers also adding book into library.

-> Due to alignment with REST API is login provided over web browser default dialog and not over own HTML login page.

 ### REST API usage
 For sending requests and receiving responses use `Postman`, `curl` or web browser.